runemadsen/runemadsen-2012/writings/printing-code/email.md

 This is a class where we present both code and product, and during presentations you will have to account for the code that produced your visual.
 Hopefully this will teach you a ton about programming, make you write clean code, and keep the “copy / paste / tweak” mentality away.

 You will not need to have your laptops open in this class, as I will post slides and example code on the class webpage after every class.
-If you do wish to take notes on your laptop, please let me know.
+If you do wish to take notes on your laptop, please let me know beforehand.

-Finally, here’s the link to the class website: http://www.runemadsen.com/printing-code-2012.
-On the website you will find the basic syllabus, and I will be adding readings, assignments and more class specific details at least a week before each class.
+Finally, here’s the link to the class website: http://www.runemadsen.com/printing-code.
+On the website you will find the syllabus, along with lecture notes for the classes.
+As this is still a very young class, I'll be making big changes to the notes as we go.

 As you can see I would like you to read 3 (very) short texts before the first class: